yuyangdu01/yuyangdu01.github.io/_pages/research.md

   </summary>
   <br>

-  <p style="text-align: justify;">Ensuring highly reliable wireless links is critical for edge systems, particularly in mission-critical applications such as industrial automation and remote surgery.
+  <p style="text-align: justify; font-size: 18px;">Ensuring highly reliable wireless links is critical for edge systems, particularly in mission-critical applications such as industrial automation and remote surgery.
 My research tackles this challenge by delivering communication reliability through full-stack networking designs.
 At the lower layers (PHY and MAC), I developed ultra-reliable low-latency communication (URLLC) systems through advanced signal processing optimization and scheduling algorithms.
 At the application layer, I designed task-oriented semantic communication systems powered by LLMs, which ensure the successful execution of planned actions even in the presence of communication errors.
   </p>
   <span>Selected Publications:</span>
   <br>